HL7/PDDI-CDS/pages/_includes/start.md

 ## Clinical Reasoning
+**TODO: please link to the FHIR page for the Clinical Reasoning Module.
+First mention of all other FHIR resources should link to the pages about them.**

 This section describes the components and processes of the Clinical Reasoning module used for the PDDI CDS artifacts.
 The Clinical Reasoning Module provides resources and operations to enable sharing and evaluation of clinical knowledge artifacts.

 ### PlanDefinition
 `PlanDefinition` falls into the FHIR resource workflow as a definition.
 Resources in this category define an action that can occur with a patient.
 There are three main elements of the PlanDefinition that are used for the PDDI CDS instances.
 These include `TriggerDefinition`, `Condition`, and `Action.`

 #### TriggerDefinition
 The TriggerDefinition uses the Name Event, which allows triggering of an event opposed to a scheduled or fixed event.
 The TriggerDefinition for the PDDI CDS is based on the CDS Hooks requests `medication-prescribe` and `medication-select.`
 ```